 As a general rule, you may be able to get by without an attorney if all of the following statements are true:

 - You suffered a minor workplace injury, such as a twisted ankle or a cut requiring a few stitches.

 - Your employer admits that the injury happened at work.

 - You missed little or no work due to your injury.

 - Your employer's settlement offer doesn't cover all your lost wages or medical bills.
-If you're not sure your settlement offer is good enough, don't rely on the workers' compensation judge to make sure that you're getting a fair deal.
+If you're not sure a settlement offer is good enough, don't rely on the workers' compensation judge to make sure that you're getting a fair deal.
 Although workers' comp settlements must have judicial approval, judges will usually sign off on any agreement as long as it's not grossly unfair.
 If you really want someone to get you the best settlement possible, call an attorney.

-- You receive Social Security disability benefits.
-If your workers' comp settlement isn't structured properly, Social Security may be entitled to a large portion of your benefits.
+- You receive or plan to apply for Social Security disability benefits.
+If your settlement isn't structured properly, your workers' comp benefits could significantly lower Social Security disability payments.
 An experienced attorney will understand how to draft your settlement agreement to minimize or eliminate this offset.

-The workers' compensation system may have been intended to provide prompt and fair compensation for injured workers, but it now appears to work mostly to the benefit of employers and insurers.
+The workers' compensation system may have been intended to provide prompt and fair compensation to injured workers.
+But now, it seems to work mostly for the benefit of employers and insurers.
 Plus, insurance companies have teams of highly trained lawyers on their side.

 Hiring a seasoned workers' comp attorney will go a long way toward tilting the scales in your favor.
 And because of the way workers' comp attorneys charge for their services, your lawyer will only receive a limited percentage of what you win.